Date of Death & Estate Appraisals in the San Francisco Bay Area

 Your Appraiser: Austin Fernald

 I’m a certified residential appraiser based in San Rafael.
-I’ve spent the last 13 years doing property valuations full-time with a focus on estate and date-of-death work.
+I’ve spent the last 14 years doing property valuations full-time with a focus on date of death and estate work.

 When someone passes away, the IRS requires a professional appraisal of their real property as of the date of death.
 It’s one of many things families and executors have to deal with during an already difficult time.
 My job is to make this part easy.
 I handle the inspection, the research, and the report.
 You get a clear, well-documented appraisal that your attorney, CPA, or the IRS can rely on.